hilmia/assignment-3/README.md

-Assignment 3 - Seng 403 Stuff
+SENG 403 Assignment 3

-Da kings
+Extension of Study